 A decade ago, this would’ve sounded impossible.
 Now?
 It feels strangely fitting.
 LeBron and Stephen Curry have battled for championships, MVPs, and legacies.
 But the modern NBA has blurred the lines between rivals and friends, and their mutual respect has only grown.
 Add Draymond Green into the mix, another close ally, and the basketball fit becomes fascinating.

-The Warriors’ dynasty is hanging by a thread.
+The Warriors’ dynasty is hanging by a thread, which is why the franchise is looking for some major reinforcements this summer.
 Curry remains elite, but the roster needs another stabilizer.
 We saw flashes of how seamlessly LeBron and Curry could coexist during the 2024 Olympics.
 Their IQ and unselfishness would terrify defenses in a seven-game series.

 Logistically, it would be complicated.
 A sign-and-trade could involve major salary movement, perhaps even a piece like Jimmy Butler if the Warriors reshuffle.
 Or LeBron could take less to chase something unprecedented: reviving a dynasty that once stood in his way.